Home

 • Plants and/or seeds – For planting in the garden

-• Gatherer Journals (Required for this group) – See the Gatherers Classroom Projects page for details.
-You may also bring pens or colored pencils to do leaf printing in your journals at Colony Ross.
-You can bring leaves in preparation or look for fallen, non-toxic leaves at Ross
+• Farmers & Gatherers Journals (Required for this group) – See the Farmers & Gatherers Classroom Projects page for details.
+You may also bring pens or colored pencils to do leaf printing in your journals at Metini / Fort Ross.
+You can bring leaves in preparation or look for fallen, non-toxic leaves at Metini / Fort Ross